Norwegian scientists have developed a method for producing semiconductors from graphene, possibly revolutionizing the technology industry.

 “A material comprising a pliable base that is also transparent opens up a world of opportunities, one we have barely touched the surface of,” says Dr. Weman.
 “This may bring about a revolution in the production of solar cells and LED components.
 Windows in traditional houses could double as solar panels or a TV screen.
 Mobile phone screens could be wrapped around the wrist like a watch.
 In short, the potential is tremendous.”

 This video explains the new material.
-(Video: CrayNano AS)
+Credit: CrayNano AS

 Broad-based public funding